 US Virgin islands

-In addition to the US passport visa-free countries list, there are some further visa requirements for US citizens, such as permits from the US or the foreign government, Electronic Travel Authority (ETA), and e-Visas.
+In addition to the US passport visa-free countries list, there are some further visa requirements for US citizens, such as permits from the US or the foreign government, Electronic Travel Authority (ETA), and electronic visas (e-Visas).

 Additionally, there are several locations where US travelers can obtain a visa upon arrival.
 The regulation requires that travelers get a stamp on their passports once they enter these foreign customs and borders.
 The duration of such a visa is determined by how long the person intends to stay.
 It also includes each country’s rules and regulations.